 A Florida data center serving the state's main website and 4,500 government employees has been restored after a failed air-conditioning chiller took down the system.
+The crisis began on Monday evening when workers discovered a leak in the massive chiller that cools the $30m, 1,200-server data center in Tallahassee.
+Administrators with the state's Department of Management Services decided to power down the network out of concern it would overheat, according to IDG News.

 HP ProCurve has renewed its low-end stackable and chassis switches.
 Its range now starts at 50 quid with a fan-less, therefore silent, eight-port unmanaged Fast Ethernet switch, and runs up to chassis bundles that include a free chassis capable of hosting 188 Gigabit Ethernet ports at around £33 a port.